NEW & TRANSFER STUDENT ORIENTATION

 Bookmark this page for easy access to the New & Transfer Student Orientation agenda.
 And be sure to download the ChathamU app (App Store & Google Play Store) for important information about dining, shuttles, parking, campus maps, and more.

-Join us for a half-day of exploration, connection, and preparation designed to make your transition into college life as smooth as possible.
+Join us for several days of exploration, connection, and preparation designed to make your transition into college life as smooth as possible.

 During orientation, you’ll get a glimpse of campus life, meet fellow students, and interact with the teams and resources here to support you every step of the way.